Shaimyst/dnd-character-sheet/README.md

 ```

 TODOs:
+- [ ] play around with database file
+- [ ] read a little more about type annotations
+- [x] change help back to being simple text
+- [ ] add picture of character types
-- [ ] Add possibility for subclasses
+- [ ] Create proficiency selection system
-- [ ] Add possibility for equipment
+- [ ] Design equipment management interface
-- [ ] Add possibility for spells
+- [ ] Add spell system for spellcasting classes
+- [ ] add file saving and loading
-- [ ] Add possibility for features
+- [ ] add possibility for subclasses

+Product ideas:
+- [ ] call chatgpt to generate a backstory based on the character info
+- [ ] call chatgpt to generate a character image based on the character info
-- [ ] Add possibility for proficiencies
+- [ ] ability to save and load multiple character sheets
-- [ ] Add possibility for skills
+- [ ] ability scores should be allocated from a pool of points
-- [ ] Add possibility for saving throws
+- [ ] apply racial bonuses to ability scores